Meet our Team

 Michelle Krieg (she/her)

-As a horticulturalist, ecologist, teacher, and lover of plants and living ecosystems, Michelle has almost 20 years of experience in native habitat design, stewardship, and place-based education.
-She has managed several native plant nurseries and educational gardens, coordinated and led outdoor science and land-based learning programs for preschool to college-age students, hosted community workshops and trainings in ecological land stewardship and gardening, and served as a native habitat consultant.
+As an ecologist, educator, farmer, and lover of plants and living ecosystems, Michelle has over 20 years of experience in native ecosystem stewardship, community-based agriculture, and place-based education.
+She has managed several native plant nurseries, farms, and gardens, coordinated and led outdoor science and land-based learning programs for preschool to college-age students, hosted community workshops and trainings in ecological land stewardship, horticulture, and gardening, and served as a native habitat consultant.
 With a passion for integrating ecoliteracy into schools, she also has a food craft consultancy—Foodways Education—through which she develops curriculum and designs garden-based school programming.
 Michelle believes that school garden habitats are the perfect setting for learners to engage their senses, cultivate relationships, and develop a sense of ecological belonging and stewardship.
 In her role with SGN she enjoys creating and promoting garden-based learning ecosystems—bringing life to schools, and schools to life.

 Contact: michelle.krieg@schoolgardens.org